Karcen/Karcen/README.md

 I have participated in data science research as a research assistant at the Institute of International Studies, Shandong University, under the guidance of Dr. [Jamal Khan](https://iis.wh.sdu.edu.cn/info/1216/2395.htm) and Prof. [Yuan Li](https://esnea.wh.sdu.edu.cn/info/1024/1208.htm).

 I was a member of the Climate Change Economics and Low Carbon Transition team from 2024.05-2024.08 under the supervision of Prof. [Zhifu Mi](https://www.ucl.ac.uk/bartlett/construction/people/dr-zhifu-mi) and Dr. [Haoran Zhang](https://orcid.org/0000-0002-8751-5407) at University College London where I contributed to the development of the Intergovernmental Panel on Climate Change (IPCC) database.
 Now I am a Research Intern in HKGAI, The Hongkong University of Science and Technology, deploying the HKGAI large model for the Hong Kong government, collaborating with [Jiaming Ji](https://jijiaming.com/) and [Boyuan Chen](https://cby-pku.github.io/) from Peking University in data alignment.
-Group PI: [Sirui Han](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=sirui-han-siruihan).

 If you have any inquiries or would like to connect, please feel free to reach out via [email](karcenzheng17@gmail.com).